DaveParillo/cisc192-reader/_sources/chapter2/composition.rst

    This program performs multiplication and prints the result simultaneously.
    ~~~~
    #include <iostream>
-   using namespace std;

    int main () {
-       cout << 17 * 3;
+       std::cout << 17 * 3;
    }

-Actually, I shouldn't say “at the same time,” since in reality the
+Actually, I shouldn't say "at the same time", since in reality the
 multiplication has to happen before the output, but the point is that
 any expression, involving numbers, characters, and variables, can be
 used inside an output statement.
 We've already seen one example: